ContextLab/supereeg/docs/tutorial/brain_objects.rst

     # number of electrodes
     n_elecs = bo.n_elecs

-    # length of recording in seconds
+    # length of each recording session in seconds
     n_seconds = bo.n_secs

     # the date and time that the bo was created